A First-Order Approach To Accelerated Value Iteration: Accelerated and Momentum for affine operators: the case of Value Computation.

-Therefore, we prove theoretical guarantees for the convergence of Algorithm \ref{alg:AVC}, under the assumption that the associated Markov chain is irreducible and reversible.
+and $\lambda \in (0,1) \Rightarrow \sqrt{ 1-\lambda } \cdot \left( 1-\sqrt{1-\lambda^{2}} \right) > 0$. } \end{proof} Therefore, we prove theoretical guarantees for the convergence of Algorithm \ref{alg:AVC}, under the assumption that the associated Markov chain is irreducible and reversible.
 In this case, Algorithm \ref{alg:AVC} converges geometrically at a rate of $1-\sqrt{1/\kappa}$, which coincidentally also corresponds to the known convergence rate for Nesterov's acceleration in the case of a strongly convex function (\cite{nesterov-book}, Algorithm 2.2.11).
-Note that $1-\sqrt{1/\kappa}=1-\sqrt{(1-\lambda)/(1+\lambda)}$ is always smaller than $\lambda$, the known convergence rate for Algorithm \ref{alg:VC}, since When $\lambda$ approaches $1$, the difference in computation time between an algorithm with a convergence rate of $1-\sqrt{(1-\lambda)/(1+\lambda)}$ and an algorithm with a convergence rate of $\lambda$ increases significantly (see our simulations in Section \ref{sec:simu}).
-In particular, from Theorem \ref{th:AVI-value-computation} and the stopping criterion \eqref{eq:eps-approx-policy}, we can conclude that Algorithm \ref{alg:AVC} returns an $\epsilon$-approximation of $\bm{v}^{\pi}$ in a number of iterations in which is significantly faster than \eqref{eq:rate-VI-eps-pol}, the convergence rate of Algorithm \ref{alg:VC}, for $\lambda$ approaching $1$.
+From Theorem \ref{th:AVI-value-computation} and the stopping criterion \eqref{eq:eps-approx-policy}, we can conclude that Algorithm \ref{alg:AVC} returns an $\epsilon$-approximation of $\bm{v}^{\pi}$ in a number of iterations in which is significantly faster than \eqref{eq:rate-VI-eps-pol}, the convergence rate of Algorithm \ref{alg:VC}, for $\lambda$ approaching $1$.

+{Even though our analysis in this section is based on the \textit{affine} property of the operator $T_{\pi}$ and restricted to a specific class of MDP instances, it provides important insights on the potential speedups achieved by accelerated algorithms.
+Our analysis of \ref{alg:AVI}, where the Bellman operator $T$ is not affine, will be presented in Section \ref{sec:analysis_MAVI}.}